g00dnatur3/http-rest-client/README.md

 All the RestClient methods `get` `post` `put` `create` throw a RestClientException when they fail to execute.

-The RestClientException contains the actual "ready-to-conume" HttpResponse object.
+The RestClientException contains the actual "ready-to-consume" HttpResponse object.

 I designed it so that handling errors is flexible and easy..